didclab/CClient/getting-started.md

 **Resource Identifier** is the id of the resource.
 A list of how different endpoint types specify **Resource Identifiers** can be found in the documentation of the `Endpoint_type` enumeration.
-For the remainder of this document, it is assumed that you are using endpoints that use paths and names for **Credential Identifiers**.
+For the remainder of this document, it is assumed that you are using endpoints that use paths and names for **Resource Identifiers**.
 If you are instead using a endpoint that uses ids, the only difference is that you must use the resource's id instead of a path or name.

 To get more information about a resource on an endpoint, you can list the resource using the `list`